 Additional Banking Guides

-If you’re also looking for other banking services, here are some other useful guides on other important banking accounts and services.
+If you’re looking for other banking services to go with your checking account, here are some other useful guides on important banking accounts and services:

 I’ve been using online checking accounts ever since I was in college, and every single one of them has been free.
 I maintain a variety of accounts for different purposes: business, savings, paying my mortgage, long-term investments, and short-term bills.